Ohio Violation Of A Protection Order

 - Prohibition from owning or purchasing a firearm or ammunition

 The injunctions against you will vary according to the judge and the protections that the alleged victim asked for.
-If at any point you are questioning whether something is a violation of your Franklin County protection order, either err on the safe side and don’t do it, or contact an experienced Columbus criminal defense lawyer for review.
+If at any point you are questioning whether something is a violation of your Ohio protection order, either err on the safe side and don’t do it, or contact an experienced Ohio restraining order lawyer for review.
 Given the severe civil and criminal penalties that come with a violation, it is always better to be safe than sorry.

 Consequences for Violating a Protection Order in Ohio